OperatorJack/mw-modding-notes/animation/animation.md

 7. If you have not hidden the dunmer yet, do so now. `[SHIFT + CLICK]` the "eye" next to the dunmer in the Scene Collection.

 8. If needed, we must setup keyframe text data so Morrowind knows what to do with each part of the animation.
 You can find a full list of text keys in the section `Animation Text Keys`.
-To do this, click in the graph editor panel and press `[N]` to open the side menu.
+To do this, click in the graph editor panel, switch to the action editor view (click graph editor dropdown or `[SHIFT] + [TAB]`), and press `[N]` to open the side menu.
 From there, you can add text entries for each set of frames in your animation.
 For general animations, `Idle9` is the standard text key.

 ![Text Keys.](./images/text-keys.png)

-> If pressing `[N]` in the graph editor does not open the Morrowind sidebar, you probably have not baked your animations yet.
+> If pressing `[N]` in the graph editor does not open the Morrowind sidebar, you probably have not baked your animations yet or are not in the action editor view.

 > A full list of text keys can be found in the section, `Animation Text Keys`, as well as more information about entering text keys.